-Based on the assessment carried out, it has been determined that Mr. Mathew Thomas A/L Vargis Mathews who has served the Board for more than twelve (12) years and Dato' Mohd Zaini Bin Hassan, who has served the Board for a cumulative term of more than nine (9) years, remain objective and independent in expressing their views and in participating in deliberation and decision making of the Board and Board Committees.
+Based on the assessment carried out, it has been determined that Dato' Mohd Zaini Bin Hassan, who has served the Board for a cumulative term of more than nine (9) years, remains objective and independent in expressing his views and in participating in deliberation and decision making of the Board and Board Committees.

-The Board recommends to seek the shareholders' approval at the forthcoming Nineteenth Annual General Meeting ("AGM") to retain Dato' Mohd Zaini Bin Hassan and Mr. Mathew Thomas A/L Vargis Mathews as independent directors of the Company.
+The Board recommends to seek the shareholders' approval at the forthcoming Twentieth Annual General Meeting ("AGM") to retain Dato' Mohd Zaini Bin Hassan as an independent director of the Company.